matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 ## Main differences from EVM

-zkSync as well as other L2s have the issue that does not allow the adoption of the same model as the one for Ethereum so easily: the main reason is the requirement for publishing the pubdata on Ethereum.
+ZKsync as well as other L2s have the issue that does not allow the adoption of the same model as the one for Ethereum so easily: the main reason is the requirement for publishing the pubdata on Ethereum.
 This means that prices for L2 transactions will depend on the volatile L1 gas prices and can not be simply hard coded.

-Also, zkSync, being a zkRollup is required to prove every operation with zero-knowledge proofs.
+Also, ZKsync, being a zkRollup is required to prove every operation with zero-knowledge proofs.
 That comes with a few nuances.

 ### Different opcode pricing

 The operations tend to have different “complexity”/”pricing” in zero-knowledge proof terms than in standard CPU terms.
 For instance, `keccak256` which was optimized for CPU performance, will cost more to prove.

-That’s why you will find the prices for operations on zkSync a lot different from the ones on Ethereum.
+That’s why you will find the prices for operations on ZKsync a lot different from the ones on Ethereum.

 ### I/O pricing